librosa/librosa_gallery/README.md

-# librosa_gallery
+# Librosa Gallery

-A collection of example notebooks demonstrating librosa functionality
+A collection of example notebooks demonstrating librosa functionality.

+##